ewan-schaff/ewan_s/README.md

-# Hi there 👋, I'm [Ewan Schaffhauser]
+# Hi there 👋, I'm Ewan Schaffhauser

 Welcome to my GitHub profile!
-I'm a 20-year-old student in my third year of the Grande Ecole program at Epitech Mulhouse, passionate about software development and new technologies.
+I'm a 20-year-old student in my third year of the Grande Ecole program at Epitech Mulhouse.

 ---